Honeydue is a money management app for couples

 “So we did a survey of 600 couples and 75% reported that they co-manage some to all of their finances together so that is generally our target market: People that are committed to sharing financial responsibility as well as financial literacy with each other.”

-Users are typically using the app to connect and share their bank account balances — which is what the team consideres “our core use-case and our core pitch/value proposition” — although, interestingly, couples still choose not to share information on a portion of their accounts.
+Users are typically using the app to connect and share their bank account balances — which is what the team considers “our core use-case and our core pitch/value proposition” — although, interestingly, couples still choose not to share information on a portion of their accounts.

 “What’s interesting is that approximately 60 per cent of accounts are shared at some level but 40 per cent are not,” notes Park.
 “And so couples that are signing up for our app are exercising that privacy and autonomy.”